 Going live on Facebook from 9 a.m. to 3 p.m. on weekdays is considered the best time for maximum engagement with your viewers.
 This period covers most people’s lunch breaks and provides an excellent opportunity to showcase your content during that downtime.

 It’s also an excellent time window for brands targeting specific industries where work schedules may be more flexible, such as tech or entertainment.

 According to Sprout Social, Tuesday and Thursday afternoons between 1 p.m. and 3 p.m. are the peak hours for engagement on Facebook Live broadcasts while sticking to business hours.

 Making these days ideal for live streaming events – like product launches, Q&As, or interviews- providing optimum reach for your supporters at the correct time when they need a midday break while keeping them engaged throughout their working day!

-Remember: it’s crucial not just to go live but interact with your audience in real-time – this fosters trust and adds authenticity to your brand as a whole during higher viewing periods giving you invaluable feedback directly!
+Remember: it’s crucial not just to go live but to interact with your audience in real-time – this fosters trust and adds authenticity to your brand during higher viewing periods, giving you invaluable feedback directly!

 Tuesdays And Thursdays In The Early Afternoon